PrintsCharming/ObjectHydrator/README.md

 This project allows you to pass custom POCO's to it, and have it return an instance of the class populated with randomly generated data.
 This random data can be overridden by convention.

-Current version 0.6.1
+Current version 0.7.0

-Version 0.6.1 is a breaking change as FromListGenerator's name has been changed to FromListGetSingleGenerator
+Version 0.7.0 is an additive change adding:
+UnitedKingdomCityGenerator
+UnitedKingdomCountyGenerator
+UnitedKingdomPostcodeGenerator
+AlphaNumericGenerator

 You can install with NuGet: Install-Package objecthydrator